+Ecoregions denote areas of general similarity in ecosystems and in the type, quality, and quantity of environmental resources.
+They are designed to serve as a spatial framework for the research, assessment, management, and monitoring of ecosystems and ecosystem components.
 Ecoregions are general purpose regions that are critical for structuring and implementing ecosystem management strategies across federal agencies, state agencies, and nongovernment organizations responsible for different types of resources in the same geographical areas.

-The approach used to compile the ecoregion map of Louisiana is based on the premise that ecological regions can be identified through the analysis of the spatial patterns and the composition of biotic and abiotic characteristics that affect or reflect differences in ecosystem quality and integrity.
+The approach used to compile the ecoregion map is based on the premise that ecological regions can be identified through analysis of the spatial patterns and the composition of biotic and abiotic characteristics that affect or reflect differences in ecosystem quality and integrity.
 These characteristics include geology, physiography, vegetation, climate, soils, land use, wildlife, and hydrology.
-The relative importance of each characteristic varies from one ecological region to another regardless of ecoregion
+The relative importance of each characteristic varies from one ecological region to another regardless of ecoregion hierarchical level.